labs4capella/python4capella/README.md

 If you don't know how to install from an update site you can have a look at our [video](https://www.youtube.com/watch?v=qYTrO7THer0).

-## Python 3.7 installation
+## Python Installation

+You will need to setup Python 3.7 in your environment for release before [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29).

 If you are running Windows, you can download the following zip file and unzip it in your Capella installation directory, or any other location:

 [https://github.com/labs4capella/python4capella/releases/download/2021-07-16/Python37.zip](https://github.com/labs4capella/python4capella/releases/download/2021-07-16/Python37.zip)

 If you are running Linux or MacOS X, please check your distribution documentation to install Python 3.7 on your system.
+For realeases after [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29) you can install more recent versions of Python.
+In order to run provided sample scripts, you will also need to install [openpyxl](https://openpyxl.readthedocs.io/en/stable/).
+You can check the [Install new Python package](https://github.com/labs4capella/python4capella/blob/master/doc/org.eclipse.python4capella.doc/doc/developer/python/InstallNewPythonPackage.textile) page for more details or directly use your Python interpreter documentation.

 # Python4Capella configuration